 #6 Plenty of affordable activities

-If you are living on a tight budget, there are plenty of free activities to do in Buenos Aires.
+If you are living on a tight budget, there are plenty of free things to do in Buenos Aires.
 Each neighborhood also has its own green areas whether it is a park or a small square for you to hang out and meet friends.

 Cash, cash, cash – get used to always bringing cash with you when living in Buenos Aires